90 days in South Africa Cape Town cityscape expat guide

 South Africa’s seasons are reversed from the U.S., the climate varies dramatically by region, and load shedding (scheduled power cuts) still happens periodically.
 Pack accordingly.

-• Layers for genuinely cold winter mornings (May–August can hit the 40s°F at night, especially in Johannesburg)
+• Layers for genuinely cold winter mornings (May–August can hit the 40sΒ°F at night, especially in Johannesburg)

-• A high-quality power bank — 10,000+ mAh — for load-shedding hours when WiFi and cell towers stutter
+• A high-quality power bank (10,000+ mAh) for load-shedding hours when WiFi and cell towers stutter

 • A headlamp or small flashlight in your daypack for the same reason

-• An unlocked phone — Vodacom or MTN SIM with 90-day data is $20–$40
+• An unlocked phone, ideally with a Vodacom or MTN SIM for 90-day data is $20–$40

-• A travel adapter (Type M, the unique three-pin South African plug — Type C also works in many newer outlets)
+• A travel adapter (Type M, the unique three-pin South African plug.
+Type C also works in many newer outlets)

 Common Mistakes Americans Make on 90-Day South Africa Trips